-The Harvard Scholars at Risk Program is deeply grateful to Dr. Aida Nureddin, whose generous bequest has provided sanctuary to SAR fellows for the past two years, and will continue to provide support for the SAR program for years to come.
+The Harvard Scholars at Risk Program is deeply grateful to Dr. Aida Nureddin, whose generous bequest has provided sanctuary to SAR fellows for the past two years, and continued to provide support for the SAR program for years to come.
 Dr. Nureddin passed away on October 1, 2013, and on April 27, 2015 the SAR program honored her bequest at the Harvard Faculty Club, with a dinner shared by current and former SAR fellows, SAR committee members, and some of the many members of the Harvard community who comprise the extended Scholars at Risk family of friends and supporters.
-The following remembrances of Dr. Nureddin, provided by Andy Nureddin, nephew of Dr. Aida Nureddin, and close friend and colleague Raymond Anchan, were composed in anticipation of this event.
+The following remembrances of Dr. Nureddin, provided by Andy Nureddin, nephew of Dr. Aida Nureddin, and close friend and colleague Raymond Anchan, were composed in anticipation of that event.

 Dr. Aida Nureddin: A Scholar and Humanitarian Remembered

 Hope is like the sun, which, as we journey toward it, casts the shadow of our burden behind us - Samuel Smiles

 Aida was born in a Jerusalem on April 15, 1940.
 The youngest of three siblings and the only girl, she showed early signs of sharp intelligence and an almost limitless capacity for hard work.
 These traits would be the hallmark of the rest of her life.
 She entered school at a very young age, starting her schooling at the Sisters of Notre Dame de Sion in the Old City of Jerusalem.
 The school was one of the oldest and most venerable learning institutions in an old and venerable city.